 - 4 Tablespoons Butter

-- Combine all ingredients in small, heavy saucepan set over medium heat.
+- Combine sugar, milk, butter, cocoa and salt into a small, heavy saucepan set over medium heat.

 - Once it reaches a boil, immediately reduce to simmer.